About

 Lindsay is the site’s founder and main contributor.
 She is also the individual on FTS Podcast that speaks with an odd sentence structure, can’t properly pronounce names and sounds like a 12 year old boy.
 See all of Lindsay’s reviews here.
 Have a question for Lindsay?
 Email her at lindsay@frenchtoastsunday.com

 “Jess is a recent graduate with a degree in media studies and often dreams of Michael Fassbender.
 She really would love to be a worldly traveler but in the meantime watches a lot of movies and (sometimes bad) television.
 Her favorite kind of movies are the ones that keep her thinking/talking about it days after seeing it, usually over dinner or drinks with the FTS crew.
 Her goal is to become better versed in classic films, and going through all the Best Picture winners is how she plans to do it.
-Some of her favorite films include Rebecca, Annie Hall, High Fidelity, Breakfast at Tiffany’s, 28 Days Later, The Breakfast Club, The Departed, Clueless, The Descent, and Scott Pilgrim vs. The World.
+Some of her favorite films include Rebecca, When Harry Met Sally, Annie Hall, Jurassic Park, High Fidelity, To Kill A Mockingbird, 28 Days Later, The Breakfast Club, The Departed, Clueless, The Descent, Scott Pilgrim vs. The World, and Breakfast at Tiffany’s.
 Some of her favorite directors include Tarantino, Fincher, Hitchcock, Soderbergh, Allen and Anderson.”

 Jessica regularly contributes to the FTS blog page and comments.
 She has a column called “Best Picture Series” where she dissects Best Picture Oscar winners.
 See all of Jessica’s reviews here.
 Have a question for Jess?
 Email her at jess@frenchtoastsunday.com